-Twice (Spring and Fall) a year the Clerk of District Court receives 1000 names from the Secretary of State that will be used in sending out questionnaires and compiling "Panels".
+Once a year, the Clerk of District Court receives 2000 names from the Secretary of State that will be used in sending out questionnaires and compiling "Panels".
 These names are randomly selected with names from voter registration and driver's license.

 On the day given, you will report to the third floor of the courthouse at 8:45am where you will be greeted by a Bailiff to be checked in and shown to your assigned seat in the courtroom.
+You will be expected to go through a security check point prior to entering the Court Room.
 Jury selection will begin promptly at 9:00am.
 WARNING: If you are not present at roll call, the Judge will send a Deputy Sheriff to find you and escort you to the courthouse; the Judge will have a private meeting with you at his convenience.